SOKAPS13/LLM-Project/README.md

 ## Overview

 Modern video streaming is delivered over encrypted HTTPS, making content inspection impossible.
-However, the *timing and volume patterns* of traffic — how many bytes arrive in each 100ms window — leave a distinctive fingerprint for each video.
+However, the timing and volume patterns of traffic - how many bytes arrive in each 100ms window - leave a distinctive fingerprint for each video.
 This project trains a custom GPT (TrafficGPT) to learn those fingerprints and classify 100 videos with high accuracy.

 ### Pipeline